 What can be said is that cross-training shoes are arguably better for walking compared to running, but the difference may not be great enough to choose this type of shoe over a running shoe.

-Incoming search terms:- Are cross trainers good for walking
+People searched for:- Are cross trainers good for walking

 - why use cross trainer shoes